sprat/yaak.inject/README.rst

 Support
 =======

-This project is hosted on `bitbucket.org
+This project is hosted on `Github
 <https://github.com/sprat/yaak.inject>`__.
 Please report issues via the bug tracker.